 Digital x-rays are fast, comfortable, and safe.
 High-resolution images help us make more accurate diagnoses while exposing you to a fraction of the radiation used by traditional film x-rays.
 Most patients will get one or two full sets of x-rays each year, but additional imaging may be recommended one if you have a potential issue or if you have experienced a dental emergency.

 Fluoride treatments are easy to add to any routine preventive visit, and are great for helping keep dental decay at bay.
-After your cleaning, your dentist will apply a fluoride-rich varnish or gel to your teeth, and leave it in place for several minutes before rinsing it away.
+After your cleaning, Dr. Montgomery will apply a fluoride-rich varnish or gel to your teeth, and leave it in place for several minutes before rinsing it away.
 Fluoride helps to strengthen your enamel through a process called “remineralization,” which works by attracting minerals like calcium and phosphates to your teeth, helping to restore their hardness and increase their resistance to acids.

 Dental sealants are most commonly recommended for children who may be high-risk for tooth decay, but they’re also a great option for patients of any age who wish to protect themselves from developing cavities.
 A relatively straight-forward procedure, dental sealants start with the application of dental resin, usually to the rear teeth, as they have more grooves and uneven surfaces where plaque and bacteria can easily hide.
 A UV light will be used to cure the resin, hardening it and creating a powerful barrier between your enamel and food debris, acid, or bacteria.
 When applied correctly, dental sealants can last for years!